BN - New Hire HSA/HDHP Enrollment Process Map

 - Employee is not a dependent of another person for tax purposes AND

-- Employee or any covered dependents are not enrolled in the Flexible Spending Account (FSA) Medical plan, or is not covered under someone else's FSA Medical plan.
+- Employee or any covered dependents are not currently enrolled in the Flexible Spending Account (FSA) Medical plan, or another family member's FSA Medical plan.

 - Single HDHP: $750/year, prorated at $62.50/month